breadboard-ai/breadboard/packages/breadboard/docs/fodder/happy-path.md

 >
 > - the `code` function is how we ask Breadboard to create a new type of node.
 >
-> - just like the `recipe` function, it takes a single input: the "node function" that describes what the node will do.
+> - just like the `board` function, it takes a single input: the "node function" that describes what the node will do.
 >
 > - The node function takes in the inputs bag of ports and returns the output ports.
 In our node, there's one input port named `text` and one output port named `reversed`.
 >